helgatheviking/Nav-Menu-Roles/readme.txt

 add_filter( 'nav_menu_roles_item_visibility', 'kia_item_visibility', 10, 2 );
 `

-I can't provide free support for custom integration with a non-standard plugin.
+Note that you have to generate your own if/then logic.
+I can't provide free support for custom integration with another plugin.
 You may [contact me](http://kathyisawesome.com/contact) to discuss hiring me, or I would suggest using a plugin that supports WordPress' roles, such as Justin Tadlock's [Membership](http://wordpress.org/extend/plugins/membership).

 = What happened to my menu roles on import/export? =